 My hair has been natural for a little over three years now.
-When I say natural I mean I haven’t put any harmful chemicals in my hairs, such as dyes or relaxers.
-I actually haven’t dyed my hair in over eight years!
+When I say natural I mean I haven’t put any harmful chemicals in my hair, such as dyes or relaxers.
+I actually haven’t dyed my hair in over eight years (until recently when I started using henna for hair dye).
 Yeah, that is a long time!
 I started dying my hair when I was in junior high and I always kept color in it.
 When I decided to stop dying my hair I kept trimming it to get the dye out, so I could start fresh.
 I dyed my hair so much that I literally forgot what my real hair color looked like until my mom told me that I was cutting out my naturally colored hair.

 Since my hair is natural, I’m always looking for natural, healthy ways to take care of my hair.
 Coconut oil has been my best friend.
 I wanted to try something different as a conditioner.
 That’s when I came across henna.
-When researching henna, I found out not only does it condition and naturally thicken hair, it also permanently stains the hair.
+When researching henna, I found out not only does it condition and naturally thicken hair, it can also be used as a diy natural hair dye.
 I wanted to try it for all three aspects and since henna is a plant I wasn’t worried about it being harmful to my hair.

 Here are the steps for using henna for hair dye.
 It’s a long process, but it’s well worth it.
 Enjoy!